 A document showing that an art loss check was run will provide proof of due diligence to reveal if the object was registered as stolen or lost.
 There are several companies that provide these services including Art Recovery International.

-Make sure you receive high-quality images of the front and back of the purchased object.
-The images should include any signatures, inscriptions or labels, which can all provide information on the object's past whereabouts and act as a lens into the object's authenticity.
+Ensure that high quality images of the front and back of the object accompany the purchase.
+Request images that include any signatures, inscriptions or labels, which can all provide information on the object's past whereabouts and act as a lens into the object's authenticity.